 An enhanced learning experience for those with a range of disabilities through assistive technologies.

-Increased participation of youth in decision-making processes as vital ingredient for improving democracy.

 Fostering policies and projects that ensure para and per-Indigenous approaches to ICTs, that is policies and projects designed with and by Indigenous Peoples themselves.

 following inclusive approaches to e- science, including a citizen science approach, where local communities, indigenous peoples, youth, women, the poor, people with disabilities etc. can participate fully in the scientific process.